MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ### Fulfillment sources

-On the next step, IOM will display the available fulfillment sources in both a list and map view, based on your settings from the previous step.
+On the next step, Intelligent Order Management will display the available fulfillment sources in both a list and map view, based on your settings from the previous step.
 On this screen, you can select or deselect any sources to include / exclude from the fulfillment plan.

 ![Sims source selection](media/sims_sources.png)

 ### Constraints

 When you're done selecting sources, the next step will allow you to select constraints, such as location or source priority, maximum number of fulfillment sources, maximum distance between source to destination, and split order allowance.
-These are the same constraints available to the rest of IOM (look for "Business constraints" on [this help page](ifo.md)).
+These are the same constraints available to the rest of Intelligent Order Management (look for "Business constraints" on [this help page](ifo.md)).

 ![Sims constraints](media/sims_constraints.png)